aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/cluster-proportional-autoscaler/autoscaling-coredns-usecase.md

 ---
-title: "Autoscaling CoreDNS"
+title: "Triggering autoscaling"
 date: 2022-07-21T00:00:00-03:00
 sidebar_position: 3
 ---

-`CoreDNS` is the default DNS service for Kubernetes that runs in Pods with the label `k8s-app=kube-dns`.
-In this lab exercise, we'll autoscale CoreDNS based on the number of schedulable nodes and cores of our cluster.
-Cluster Proportional Autoscaler will resize the number of `CoreDNS` replicas.
+Lets test the CPA that we installed in the previous section.
 Currently we're running a 3 node cluster:

 ```bash
 $ kubectl get nodes